TobiasVanDyk/Teensy4Atari/README.md

 The code (as inside the TeensyAtari folder), is functional for the Teensy 4.1, Teensy 4.0 and 3.6 (and tested running Atari Basic plus a number of games), but is still experimental.
 The display is an Adafruit ST7789 240x320 IPS display (https://learn.adafruit.com/2-0-inch-320-x-240-color-ips-tft-display).

 For the Teensy 4.0 the SDcard adapter on the display was used, and SDCS was connected to pin 8 (Teensy 4.0) and MISO to pin 12 (Teensy 4.0).
-The files required for this configuration is in the AtariTeensy folder.
+This is the configuration used in the TeensyAtari folder.
 To use the Teensy 4.1 and Teensy 3.6 onboard SDCard select the required option in platform_config.h (comment out
 EXTERNAL_SD).

 ### Schematic